A Merry Colonoscopy…to All!

 I went to the bathroom one day back in 2001, and noticed fresh blood on the toilet paper.
 I was 33 years old.

 Recognizing the significance, I immediately set up an appointment with a GI specialist and the very next week I was rolled into my first colonoscopy.
 And every five years since then I’ve had a follow-up study.
 In fact, I’m due for my fourth colonoscopy next month, and I’m really looking forward to it.

 No, really I am.
 All kidding aside, I want to know if anything is going on inside of me – that shouldn’t be.

 And a colonoscopy is the best way to have a look.
-It’s an extremely safe, outpatient procedure that is considered the gold standard for finding colon cancer, even in its earliest stages, before it can grow, spread, and then kill.
+It’s an extremely common outpatient procedure that is considered the gold standard for finding colon cancer, even in its earliest stages, before it can grow, spread, and then kill.

 Which didn’t happen for Brad Sumrall, Cindy Stowell, and countless others.

-But a big thumbs down for yet another outrage brought to us by our health insurance industry, for making Americans believe that they don’t need to consider a screening that can definitely save lives, until they turn 50.
+But a big thumbs down for yet another outrage brought to us by our health insurance industry, for making Americans believe that they don’t need to consider a screening that can save lives, until they turn 50.
 If they make it to 50, that is.

 In other words, I would wish a merry colonoscopy to all.
 And to all, a good night!

 It’s not the COSTS of health care that are outrageous…it’s the CHARGES.